adam-26/intl-fmt/README.md

  * `options` can optionally be provided to modify behavior.
 Options include:
    * `initialNow: number | () => number` - the time value used for _now_ when rendering dates and times
    * `defaultLocale: string` - the formatters default locale, defaults to `en`
+   * `defaultMessages: Object` - fallback messages to use if translated message, or message descriptor is not assigned to a message
    * `defaultFormats: Object` - the formatters default formats, defaults to `{}`
    * `defaultOptions: {[methodName]: Object}` - assign default options used by each formatter method
    * `formats: Object` - custom formats, defaults to `{}`